merengueLee/merengueLee.github.io/_posts/2023-2-17-How-to-understand-Miller-Theorem.md

 Z_2 = \frac{Z}{1-\frac{V_X}{V_Y}}
 $$

-which is the Miller Theorem.
+which is Miller’s Theorem.

 ## Understanding (for a capacitive impedance)

-### How to measure the input inpedance
+### How to measure the input impedance

-From above, we could say that the Miller Theorem inverts a “floating” impedance to input impedance of nodes X and Y, so how do we usually measure the input impedance?
+From above, we could say that Miller’s Theorem inverts a “floating” impedance to the input impedance of nodes X and Y, so how do we usually measure the input impedance?
 Usually, we choose this way below.

 + Input a step voltage ($\Delta V$) into the testing node.
-+ Measure the charge offered by this this voltage source [$\Delta Q = \Delta V \cdot C$], and then the input impedance of this node can be get.
++ Measure the charge offered by this voltage source [$\Delta Q = \Delta V \cdot C$], and then the input impedance of this node can be get.

 ### In this case

-This diagram shows a very common scenario that a capacitor connected between the input and output of an amplifier.
+This diagram shows a very common scenario that a capacitor is connected between the input and output of an amplifier.

 <img src="https://raw.githubusercontent.com/merengueLee/my-gallery/master/imag/20230217220152.png" alt="screenshot 2023-02-17 at 22.01.45" style="zoom:33%;" />